cakephp/authorization/docs/Middleware-and-Component.md

 ### Automatic authorization checks

-By default `AuthorizationComponent` will attempt to automatically apply authorization based on the controller's default table class and current action name.
+By default `AuthorizationComponent` will attempt to automatically apply authorization based on the controller's default model class and current action name.
 You can disable this behavior entirely using the `authorizeModel` option:

 ```php